Rate this Page

 torch/headeronly#

-This is a set of inlined C++ headers are completely decoupled from libtorch.
+The inlined C++ headers living in torch/headeronly are completely decoupled from LibTorch.
 The headers consist of certain utilities that might be familiar to custom extension writers.
-For example, the c10::ScalarType enum lives here as torch::headeronly::ScalarType.
+For example, the c10::ScalarType enum lives here as torch::headeronly::ScalarType, as well as a libtorch-independent version of TORCH_CHECK that is STD_TORCH_CHECK.
+You can trust all APIs in the torch::headeronly namespace to not depend on libtorch.so.
+These APIs are also globally listed in torch/header_only_apis.txt.

 torch/csrc/stable#